MartinR2345/EndtoEndCybersecurityProgram-/README.md

  <li><strong>IT Administrators</strong> - The primary role is to manage cloud and infrastructure and systems </li>
  <li><strong>Customers</strong> - The primary role is to use payment platform services. </li>
 </ol>
-Employees - The primary role is to handle daily business operations Developers - The primary role is to build and maintain applications IT Administrators - The primary role is to manage cloud and infrastructure and systems Customers - The primary role is to use payment platform services.

 The current “Devices (devices supporting operations)” in Scope for AI Driven are: